 an infection in or around the area to be treated.

-a history of surgery or other cosmetic treatments on your neck, chin, or face (or if you plan to have surgery on any of these areas);
+surgery or other cosmetic treatments on your neck, chin, or face (or if you plan to have surgery on any of these areas);

 a thyroid disorder;